Who are you?

 It doesn’t matter who I am.
 My ideas and arguments should be judged on their own strengths and weaknesses, not on the basis of whatever prejudices you may have about me as a person.
 Am I more likely to be right if I am a woman or a man?
 Does my analysis of scientific research suddenly become more or less accurate if you discover where I went to school, where I practice, or what color I am?
 These are irrelevant facts that people use to distract from the points I make rather than deal with them directly.
 The focus remains on the issues, ideas, and facts under discussion, not on irrelevant personal details about me.

 I have no particular desire for attention or notoriety, but I am certainly willing to take responsibility for the statements I make here.
 While it is (barely) possible to blog completely anonymously, it requires a great deal of effort, and I have not made that effort (though given the amount of angry, even hysterical hate mail I get, I sometimes wish I had).
-You can find my identity here.
+You can find my identity here, or pretty easily online.
 But before you do, ask yourself if it is really relevant to the merits of my argument, or if it is just going to make it easier to dismiss what I say by applying your pre-existing biases and prejudices to me.